JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 ## Spring Boot
 _2018.1_

-Spring Boot API allows to extend/access Spring Boot specific support in the IDE.
+Spring Boot API allows extending/accessing Spring Boot specific support in the IDE.

 > **WARNING** While we try to maintain compatibility, please be prepared for a less strict policy.